phalcon/documentation/docs/application-cli.md

 {
     public function mainAction()
     {
-        # This is the default task and the default action
+        echo 'This is the default task and the default action' .
-        echo '000000' .
 PHP_EOL;

-        # Also handle the `print` action
         $this->console->handle(
             [
                 'task'   => 'main',